 Access to safe drinking water in urban areas is relatively better than in rural areas.
 Multiple options are available to residents in urban areas to obtain clean water.

-See also What Is The Local Cuisine Like In Zambia?
+See also What Languages Are Spoken In Zambia?

 Public Water Supply